pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 * Bayes
 * Monad (`cats.Monad`)

-Concrete number type are avoided in favor of typeclasses from `spire.algebra` -- primarily `Ring` and `Field`.
+Concrete number type are avoided in favor of types with context bounds from `spire.algebra` -- primarily `Ring` and `Field`.

 The examples in this document use the `spire.math.Rational` number type, but work as well